 Struggling to catch a good night’s sleep?

-If you struggle with sleep, you’re not alone!
-According to the Sleep Health Foundation close to 60% of Australians experience at least one sleep symptom three or more times a week, including trouble falling or staying asleep, waking too early, and/or not being able to get back to sleep.
+According to the Sleep Health Foundation many Australians regularly experience sleep symptoms, like trouble falling or staying asleep, waking too early, and/or not being able to fall back to sleep.
+The good news is there are many ways to improve your sleep habits to encourage a more restful slumber.

 But how much sleep do we need?
-Things like age, season, and life stage can all influence the amount of sleep required for our health and well-being.
-Though we are all different, most adults will benefit from around 7 to 9 hours of sleep each night.
+Though we are all different and need different amounts of sleep, most adults will benefit from around 7 to 9 hours of sleep each night.

-Expending energy from your body whether that be through walking, resistance training, swimming, yoga, etc., can support good sleep.
-While it is commonly suggested to avoid exercise as sleep time approaches; some find it useful to burn this energy off before hitting the sack.
+Moving your body throughout the day, whether that be through walking, resistance training, swimming, yoga, etc., can help you sleep at night.
+While it is commonly suggested to avoid exercise as sleep time approaches; some find it useful to burn energy off before hitting the sack.

 Alcohol has a sedative effect that arouses feelings of relaxation and sleepiness.
 While this may help you fall asleep quickly, it reduces rapid eye movement (REM) sleep – that restorative stage of sleep when we dream.

-The effects of alcohol vary individually but even small amounts can reduce sleep quality in some.
+The effects of alcohol vary individually but, for some, even small amounts can reduce sleep quality.
 According to the Sleep Foundation, light alcohol intake (<2 serves for men or <1 serve for women) decreased sleep quality by 9.3%; moderate intake (2 serves for men or 1 serve for women) by 24%; and high intakes (>2 serves for men or >1 serve for women) by 39.2%.
 Something to consider when you find yourself reaching for another.

 Your internal body clock (or circadian rhythm) responds to changes in light (among other factors) to inform us when it is time to wake and time to sleep.
 Exposure to (sun smart) sunlight throughout the day – particularly upon waking – supports a better night’s sleep.
 Conversely, exposure to artificial light – like the glow emitted by smartphones, tablets, computer and TV screens – can suppress melatonin production keeping you awake.